netspective-studios/PgDCP/README.md

 * If type-safety is not possible or 3rd party libraries access is more important than type-safety then PL/Python, PL/Perl, and other languages should be considered.
 * The choice of language should depend on how easy the functionality can be expressed using [Postgraphile Schema Design](https://www.graphile.org/postgraphile/postgresql-schema-design/).

-## Information Assurance and Security in the Database
+## Information Assurance and Security _in the Database_

 PgDCP requires _database-first_ security, which means PostgreSQL schemas, users, roles, permissions, and row-level security (RLS) should drive all data security requirements.
 Role-based access control (RBAC) and attribute based access control (ABAC) should be implemented in PostgreSQL stored routines.
+If necessary, [ldap2pg](https://github.com/dalibo/ldap2pg) can be used to synchronize roles with LDAP.

 ## GraphQL-first but REST-capable